MishraShardendu22/MishraShardendu/apps/MishraShardendu22-Frontend-BlogWebsite/README.md

 **Why is HMR not preserving my local component state?**

 HMR state preservation comes with a number of gotchas!
 It has been disabled by default in both `svelte-hmr` and `@sveltejs/vite-plugin-svelte` due to its often surprising behavior.
-You can read the details [here](https://github.com/rixo/svelte-hmr#svelte-hmr).
+You can read the details.

 If you have state that's important to retain within a component, consider creating an external store which would not be replaced by HMR.